This is Our Story...

 The land upon which the present church complex stands was given to the church in 1913 by congregant and businessman, A. R. Brown.
 A beautiful sanctuary with exquisite stained glass was erected on the corner of Main and Love Streets in 1915 with a small education wing built a few years later.
 However, the church’s explosive growth – fueled by a flourishing industrial sector in the city – meant that by the 1950s, a capital program was long overdue.

-In 1957, a soaring, modernist sanctuary which still serves as the Auditorium.
+In 1957, a soaring, modernist space which still serves as the Sanctuary was built.
 Its clean lines, exposed-beam superstructure, and warm wood finishes remind us of the natural beauty of our city and surrounding mountains and the majesty of God’s amazing Creation.

 A decade later – in 1967 – an 8’11” Steinway Model D grand piano was purchased for the church by one of its members.
-In 1970, a magnificent three-manual, 33 rank organ (with some 1,868 pipes!) was installed by the Schantz Company in the Auditorium.
+In 1970, a magnificent three-manual, 33 rank organ (with some 1,868 pipes!) was installed by the Schantz Company in the Sanctuary.
 These instruments complement our worship on Sunday Mornings and accompany both congregational singing and musical offerings by the Sanctuary Choir.

 Today, as it has for more than twenty-three decades, our church stands as a beacon of hope for our area.
 Any community-wide worship service of significance is held here, and we pride ourselves on opening our doors to our fair city in times of jubilation or sadness.

 A deeper look back into the storied history of our congregation

 by Martha Brown Stromberg is available in the Church Library.